wp-plugins/simple-gomaps-10/readme.txt

+=== Plugin Name ===
+Contributors: Alex Gonz&aacute;les
+Tags: google maps, post, user, marker, coordinates, latitude, longitude Requires at least: 1.0
+Tested up to: 1.0
+Stable tag: trunk

+Simple GoMaps is a Wordpres Plugin that allows insert map of Google Maps in user profile or admin post, for obtain the coordinates.

 == Description ==

 This plugin put a map of Google Maps with a custom field that will contain the coordinates of marker.
 It can use when the administrator want obtain some ubication.